sbunatyan/tavrida/docs/source/discovery.rst

 Discovery for proxy
 -------------------

-Besides that you should provide discovery object while creation RPC client object.
+Besides that you should provide discovery object while creation :class:`tavrida.client.RPCClient` object.

 .. code-block:: python
     :linenos: